Our Social Purpose Programme

 - All workshops, whether based in the woods or within a community venue, reduced anxiety and depression and improved wellbeing as measured using the DAS21 tool.

-- Workshops delivered in the woods produced a larger improvement to wellbeing reported.
+- Workshops delivered in the woods- as opposed to those indoors- produced a larger improvement to wellbeing reported.

 - One key learning point was the accessibility issues when delivering workshops in the woods.
 This led to the development of the Greenwood Music Access for All project below.